qwertynerd97/ao3-reader/README.md

 * Access to reading/leaving comments
 * Work blocklist
 * Worklist navigation history
-* Login (partially implemented, but getting the auth cycle right has proven tricky)
 * Option to set global default search parameters
 * Option to save works for offline reading
 * Show Ao3 symbols grid in various views
 * Rendering of remote images

 ## Questions:
-* Does this render properly on devices other than the Glo?
 * About Work overlay info and work items in indexes are currently kind of ugly - how could they be better?
 * At the moment works are loaded entirely, to dodge around having to figure out how to handle chapter navigation, but this results in long load times for large works, and no way of telling what chapter you're in - is this acceptable?
 How can we handle remote chapters?